mkatynice-ctrl/3x3-user-guide-ex/index.md

 This section explains main tasks users can perform in the app.

-### 4.1 Customize the Main Page
+### 4.1 Customize Tab Pages

 When you open the app for the first time, all tab pages appear at the top of the interface by default.
-You can customize these tabs to better match your workflow.
+You can customize these tab pages to better match your workflow.

 You can:

-- Hide unused tabs
+- Hide unused tab pages

 - Rename tab pages

-- Change the tab order
+- Change the order

-Take the following steps to customize the main page:
+Take the following steps to customize tab pages:

 1. Tap the blank area near the green text on the bottom of the page.